What is GitLab Auto DevOps and Why You Should Use It?

 Code Quality Analysis

 This stage includes code quality analysis, based on the open-source version of code climate.
-Metrics will be available for you to see in form of tables and charts to help you better understand data.
+Metrics will be available for you to see in the form of tables and charts to help you better understand the data.

 Static Application Security Testing (SAST)